chris-ramon/thesis-graphql-go/README.md

 User Acceptance Testing: Compatibility validation via collecting acceptance information from GitHub, via the following framework:
 - Compatibility User Acceptance.

+#### Differences

+Standard definitions and unit tests libraries have some cross-cover of validations, the standard definitions analysis are the type system level which enables detailed differences that could be leverage for cross-analysis of implementation versions.

 ## 4.3 Introduction